 A. Currently, there are Interstate Agreements in place for those with a PA Instructional I certificate.
 If your destination state is known, you should contact that state's Department of Education to find out more details of the agreement.

 A. Eastern no longer offers Elementary Education certification (K-6).
-It is now Early Childhood (Pre K - Grade 4) certification.
-This certification offers an Instructional I Certificate that qualifies a student to teach grades pre-kindergarten through grade 4.
+It is now Early Childhood (PK-4) certification.
+This certification offers an Instructional I Certificate that qualifies a student to teach grades PK through grade 4.

 A2.
 We also offer Middle Child Grades 4-8 certification programs as mandated by PDE.
 It will have an English/Reading, math and science content focus.